velocitysystems/gestures/README.md

 2. Long-press recognizer is triggered by a right-click.

 ## Remaining Work
+- [X] Migrate to AndroidX
 - [X] Add detection algorithms for platforms which do not offer native recognition.
-- [ ] Add platform support for swipe, pan and pinch gestures on Android, UWP and WPF.
+- [ ] Add platform support for swipe, pan and pinch gestures on UWP and WPF.
 - [ ] Add platform support for delay-based long-press recognition on macOS, UWP and WPF.
 - [ ] Add unit tests for shared classes
 - [ ] Add platform sample pages (non-Xamarin.Forms)
-- [ ] Use multi-targeting for Android support libary and AndroidX support.
+- [ ] Unify values returned by PinchGestureRecognizer across all platforms.
 - [ ] Implement YAML build script